wp-plugins/embad/readme.txt

 == Description ==

-Embed and control ads in your site using a powerful drag & drop interface , place advertisements in your site with simplicity and ease.
+Embed and control ads in your site using a powerful yet simple drag & drop interface , place advertisements in your site with simplicity and ease.

 = Features: =
 *   Simple integration, no messy configuration... advertising with ease.
-*   Place and forget, Place an advert in one page  and embAD will fit it to your theme in other pages on your site.
+*   Place and forget, Place an advertisement in one page  and embAD will fit it to your theme in other pages on your site.
 *   Easy to use.
 *   No coding needed.